Child & Adolescent

 For a listing of supports and resources for Washington County area families of children with special challenges, help is just A Phone Call Away.

-For more information please contact the Child and Adolescent Administrative Assistant, Sara Harvey.
+For more information please contact the Child and Adolescent Administrative Assistant, Erin Geyer.

 Please note the following on specific services: